 Parents and their married child can only apply for specific types of flats.
 As the parent, you can choose from among the 2-room Flexi or 3-room flats available.
 Your child can choose either a 2-room Flexi or a larger flat.

 As the parent, you are the one who needs to submit the joint application with your married child.
-This is like a continuation of your providing for your child’s needs as she grew up.
-Only now, what you are providing is the connection you both need.

 Before you move in, make sure you follow these renovation tips for homes with senior citizens.

 With the MPGS, you won’t be away from your loved ones.
 Instead, you can continue to create happy memories with your family in your golden years.

 If you wish to live in the same flat with your married child, or if your married child wishes to submit the application instead, check out the Married Child Priority Scheme.

 Imagine this: you get to enjoy regular playtime with your grandchild while still having peace and quiet at night.
 What’s not to like?

 Here’s how you can speed up your home search

 Let Ohmyhome’s smart data-matching technology MATCH you with the right home, according to your specific needs.
 Submit your preferences to us and our algorithm will filter all our available listings based on those, and we’ll WhatsApp them to you once we find a match.
 We’ll also send you relevant content that you can use for your research and inform your home buying decision, so you no longer have to spend hours searching online for the information that you need.

 You can also call us at 6886 9009 to secure an appointment with any of our Super Agents or message us in the chatbox at the bottom, right-hand corner of the screen.
 You can also WhatsApp us at 9727 5270!